Windsor, ON

 How the G2 Road Test Scoring System Works

-• [R] – Unsafe action at a railway crossing (automatic fail)
+• R Unsafe action at railway crossing (automatic fail)

-Tip: You don’t need a perfect sheet.
-A few small mistakes are fine — examiners care most about safe, consistent driving.
+Tip: You don't need a perfect sheet.
+A few small mistakes are fine, examiners care most about safe, consistent driving.
+However, accumulating too many minor errors or making even one major unsafe error can result in failure.

 1. Start